-COMPONENTS OF CLIENT/SERVER COMPUTING AND ITS APPLICATIONS-THE CLIENT
+VERTICATIONS-THE CLIENT 4.COMPONENTS OF CLIENT/SERVER COMPUTING AND ITS

 The client in the client/server model is the desktop workstation.
-Any workstation that is used by a single user is a client.
+Any workstation finat is used by a single user is a client.
 The same workstation, when shared simultaneously by multiple users, is a server.
-An Apple Macintosh SE, an IBM PS/2 Model 30, an ALR 386/220, a Compaq SystemPro, an NCD X-Terminal, a Sun Sparcstation, a DECstation 5000 all are used somewhere as a client workstation.
+An Apple Macintosh SE, an IBM PS/2 Model 30, an ALR 386/220, a Compad SystemPro, an NCD X-Terminal, a Sun Sparcstation, a DECstation 5000-all are used somewhere as a client workstation.
 There is no specific technological characteristic of a client.